talkjs/tutorials/how-to-set-an-away-message/how-to-set-an-away-message.md

 ## Improve the reply logic

-Currently, our code sends an automatic reply to every out-of-hours message from a customer.
-To avoid annoying customers with too many replies, we can alter the logic to send a reply to the first out-of-hours message from a customer in a conversation, and then only send another automatic message if a customer sends another message in the conversation after getting a response from a support agent.
+Currently, if a customer sends multiple messages in a row, we'll reply to each one.
+That could get annoying, so we should only reply to the first of their messages.

 To do this, we'll keep track of messages we've already replied to with an `alreadyReplied` object.
 We'll add conversation IDs to this as keys, with the date as the value, and only send automatic replies to conversations that aren't yet stored in `alreadyReplied`.

-We'll then remove keys when the conversation is replied to by a support agent:
+Once a support agent has replied, we'll remove the keys from `alreadyReplied`, so that if the customer messages again out-of-hours, they'll get another automatic reply.

 ```js
 // Track when we auto-replied to each conversation ID so we don't send multiple replies in a row